artemave/vjs/README.md

 ## What is this?

-Vim plugin that brings about a bunch of powertricks for writing Javascript:
+Vim plugin that adds a bunch of powertricks for writing Javascript:

 Namely: